-Working with the Prospero inline editor & Writing for the web
+Working with Apollo Basic & Writing for the web

 This course is intended for employees who (occasionally) have to make changes to existing pages.
 The course is offered online and participants can follow it at a time appropriate to them and at their own pace.